BananeRapeuse/litera1n/README.md

 # litera1n

-An iOS/iPadOS/tvOS Jailbreak for all A4-A11 devices and iPhone 3GS
+An iOS/iPadOS/tvOS Jailbreak for all A4-A11 devices, iPhone 3GS and iPod Touch 2nd gen

 For libusb errors, refer to this guide: ["Click here"](https://www.smallcab.net/download/programme/xm-07/how-to-install-libusb-driver.pdf)